UWP Board & Staff

 Carl and his spouse, Sheri, moved to Ridgway full time after answering the question, “If not now, when?”
 They have had friends living in Ouray County and have owned property in the county for many years.
 Carl completed a 30-plus year career as a restoration ecologist on the Rocky Mountain Arsenal hazardous waste cleanup, and Sheri was ready for a career change, so they decided to move to Loghill in December 2021.
 Read more…

-Board Member Jay Montgomery
+Board Member Grant Zimmerman

 Staff